espressif/vscode-esp-idf-extension/docs/tutorial/partition_editor.md

 7. Once the user is satisfied press `Save` to save the changes, _this will override the content of csv file_.

-8. Now you can click the `Build & Flash` button on the top-right, to build & flash the partition table to the chip.
+8. Now you can click the `Select Flash Method, Build, Flash ` right top buttons in order to finish flashing the partition table to the chip.